 The phrase “clinically proven” which is used frequently in supplement advertisements is actually a very generic statement that could mean almost anything.
 Saying that something is clinically proven does not say anything about the quality of the proof (was it a good study or a bad study?).
 The thing to ask yourself when you encounter this statement is whether or not the clinically proven evidence refers to a published, peer-reviewed study.

 What Does “Emerging Research” Mean?

-Like clinically proven, you may also hear statements like “emerging research suggest that…” .
-The phrase emerging research basically means that somebody did a study (it may not be peer reviewed) that found that a supplement (or ingredient in a supplement product) may be needed to help or do something.
+Like clinically proven, you may also hear statements like “emerging research suggests that…”.
+The phrase emerging research basically means that somebody did a study (it may not be peer-reviewed) that found that a supplement (or ingredient in a supplement product) may be needed to help or do something.
 Emerging research basically means that “we have a little proof but we are not really sure”.
 Emerging research sounds “cutting edge” but it's really just a fancy phrase to make you think something is special.
 In reality, the truth may be just the opposite.

 What Does “Clinical Strength” Mean?

 Products that are said to be “clinical strength” may have more of something in them, but does that mean the extra stuff makes them work better?
 I view this phrase the same as “clinically proven” – basically meaningless.

 We often hear statements like “a safe, natural alternative” in supplement advertisements.
 But, does natural mean safe?
 Lightening is natural.
 Earthquakes are natural; cyanide and hemlock are natural.
 But are they safe?
 Natural does not always mean safe or safe for everybody.
 Most supplements on the market in the US are safe (if they weren't people would be dropping like flies!).